Tonykutta/antonio.david.raiolo/content/home/experience.md

   description = """Worked as intern at the corporate research branch CR/ARF2 Contact Dynamics and Tribology at Renningen, Stuttgart.<br/>
 		- Investigation on the oil release behavior of lubricating greases: Parameter studies on temperature, test method, grease type and test duration.<br/>
 		- Characterization of the dielectric properties of greases: Conduct and evaluate parameter studies on temperature, fat type, aging and shear rate.<br/>
-		- Operation and process optimization of a plastic injection molding machine."
+		- Operation and process optimization of a plastic injection molding machine.
   """

 [[experience]]